richdill/Alquimista/index.md

 What is GPT4?
 Good intro article What does GPT stand for?
 Understanding GPT-3.5, GPT-4, GPT-4o, and more Hallucinations, or just plain made up and wrong.
 But how do you know the difference?

 Unfortunately asking the LLM to show its work like a proof, or references like an author does not work today.

-Tech experts are starting to doubt that ChatGPT and A.I. 'hallucinations' will ever go away: 'This isn’t fixable' There are limits to what computers can do, now an in the foreseeable future
+Tech experts are starting to doubt that ChatGPT and A.I. 'hallucinations' will ever go away: 'This isn’t fixable'.

+There are limits to what computers can do, now and in the foreseeable future.

 “This “decision problem” was defined as giving a (mathematical) statement to an algorithm and to have that algorithm return a decision about whether that statement was true or not.